 If your visa application is approved, you’ll automatically get a Biometric Residence Permit.

-For further details about the Biometric Residence Permit, view our blog by clicking here.
+For further details about the Biometric Residence Permit, read our blog.

 The visa application process will differ depending on whether you’re applying from outside the UK and are coming to the UK, inside the UK and extending your current visa or inside the UK and switching from a different visa.
 This article is a guide for those applying from outside of the UK and are coming to the UK.
 Each individuals circumstances are different and therefore you may be required to provide more information than mentioned above.